jshaffer47/Interactive-Lab-Hub/Lab 1/README.md

 **Include sketches of what your device might look like here.**

 **What concerns or opportunitities are influencing the way you've designed the device to look?**
+The device is meant to be placed on top of a table in a classroom, so there are no specific concerns regarding the environment.
+It should be water resistant in case someone spills water on it and should be somewhat drop-tolerant in case it gets knocked off of the table.

 ## Part F. Record

 **Take a video of your prototyped interaction.**

 **Please indicate anyone you collaborated with on this Lab.**
 Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.

+I collaborated with the following individuals:
+Niki Agrawal, aa653
+Ritika Poddar, rp477
+Cheng-Wei Hu, ch956

 # Staging Interaction, Part 2